dart-into/CCMMDCSFF/README.md

 # Chrysanthemum Classification Method via Multi-Stream Deep Color Space Feature Fusion
+## File Introduction
+### main.py
-### main.py is the executable
+main.py is the executable
+### load_front_gray_HSL_2_shuffle.csv
-### The file load_front_gray_HSL_2_shuffle.csv contains data.
+The file load_front_gray_HSL_2_shuffle.csv contains data.
 Columns 1 to 20 represent the data of chrysanthemum images processed through the H color channel.
 Columns 21 to 40 represent the data of chrysanthemum images processed through the S color channel.
 Columns 41 to 60 represent the data of chrysanthemum images processed through the L color channel.
 The last two columns respectively contain the absolute addresses of the images and their labels.
+### model.pth
-### model.pth is a filename used to store PyTorch model files.This file contains the model's parameters, structure, and other necessary information for loading the model later to make predictions or continue training.
+model.pth is a filename used to store PyTorch model files.This file contains the model's parameters, structure, and other necessary information for loading the model later to make predictions or continue training.
+### model_state.pth
-### model_state.pth is a filename used to store the parameter state dictionary of a PyTorch model.
+model_state.pth is a filename used to store the parameter state dictionary of a PyTorch model.
 This file contains only the parameters of the model, without the model's structure.
 As a result, it is relatively lightweight.
 By saving the model's state dictionary, we can recreate the model later and load the previously saved parameters without needing to redefine the model's structure.
 ### The required libraries are as follows (some of which may not be useful, for reference only):
 ### Package                 Version
 ### ----------------------- ------------